reddyvamsibme/lazor_project_SC_Fall2020/README.md

     ```bash
     python3 lazor_final.py
     ```
-5. Redirect to the root folder and check the saved .png files
+5. Redirect to the root folder and check the saved .png files for solutions

 ## Blocks and positions on lazor grid
 * x = No block allowed